-Using rich media like posting pictures and videos instead of just text messaging, for example, helps increase emotional connection with your audience.
-The more you showcase your ‘realness’, the deeper the connection you’ll have with your network.
+For example, using rich media like posting pictures and videos instead of just text messaging helps increase the emotional connection with your audience.
+The more you showcase your ‘realness,’ the more profound the relationship you’ll have with your network.

 4) Be yourself:

-Just like in real life, your online persona can’t be all things to all people.
+Like in real life, your online persona can’t be all things to everyone.
 The honesty and transparency will be appreciated.

 5) Be consistent:

 Using social media to recruit is a journey, not a destination.
-Too many recruiters simply throw out LinkedIn status updates with jobs and wonder why they’re not successful.
-You can’t disappear from your connection’s consciousness then reappear when you need a candidate.
-Your goal should be to always stay in their consciousness, so when they realize it is time for a career change or need a change in scenery, you are the resolution that comes to mind.
+Too many recruiters throw out LinkedIn status updates with jobs and wonder why they’re unsuccessful.
+You can’t disappear from your connection’s consciousness and then reappear when you need a candidate.
+Your goal should always be to stay in their consciousness, so when they realize it is time for a career change or need a change in scenery, you are the resolution that comes to mind.